How to Build an Angular 18 Google Font Picker with PrimeNG Without an API Key

 ng new angular-font-picker

-Once your project is ready, you need to install PrimeNG and PrimeIcons.
-These libraries provide the essential UI components for our project.
-Since we are using Angular 18, we’ll install PrimeNG version 18:
+Once your project is ready, install PrimeNG and PrimeIcons.
+Since we’re using Angular 18, install PrimeNG v18:

 npm install primeng@18 @primeng/themes primeicons

-If you’re unfamiliar with PrimeNG, it’s a popular UI library for Angular applications that offers a wide range of pre-designed components.
-You can find more installation details on the official PrimeNG setup page.
+If you’re unfamiliar with PrimeNG, it’s a popular UI library for Angular applications.
+See the official PrimeNG setup page for details.

 Step 2: Add Google Fonts